-The Surprising Global Map of Hope
+The Surprising Global Map of Optimism

 What if the world’s wealthiest nations are running low on optimism?